abstrnoah/dotfiles/README.md

 necessary arguments and allows for overriding (a very simple version of [nixpkgs]' `callPackage`).

+P.S.
+If you don't like how the code is formatted, then blame [nixfmt].

 ## ROADMAP

 * [x] Begin overhaul `bundle`.